johnfanv2/LenovoLegionLinux/README.md

 ---
 **This project is not affiliated with Lenovo in any way**

-LenovoLegionLinux (LLL) brings additional drivers and tools for Lenovo Legion series laptops to Linux.
+Lenovo Legion Linux (LLL) brings additional drivers and tools for Lenovo Legion series laptops to Linux.
 It is the alternative to Lenovo Vantage or Legion Zone (both Windows only).

 It allows to control a few features like fan curve and power mode.